-Through the efforts to calculate the pandemic’s impact on NGOs, a light seems to shine.
-Beyond being a necessity, philanthropy could give the world its best opportunity to build a better future
+Philanthropy is a necessity, but it could also give the world its best opportunity to build a better future

-By Federica Bertacchini – More than half of 2020 is already behind our backs and the indomitable Covid-19 is still ravaging the world’s most vulnerable.
+By Federica Bertacchini – More than half of 2020 is already behind and the indomitable Covid-19 is still ravaging the world’s most vulnerable.
 The cost of responding to the health emergency and its socio-economic impact is rising by the day, while those at closest contact with communities in need face increasing insecurity.
-Charity networks and research institutes in many countries are organizing surveys among NGOs to somehow quantify the magnitude of the shock and NGOs survival’s perspective.
+Charity networks and research institutes in many countries are organizing surveys among NGOs to somehow quantify the magnitude of the shock and the survival prospects of NGOs.

-Since the cuts and shut down of operations in, respectively, 48 and 18 countries announced by Oxfam last May, the public opinion started to realize the heavy toll the pandemic is taking even on the big international third sector’s actors.
+Since the cuts and shut down of operations in, respectively, 48 and 18 countries announced by Oxfam last May, the public opinion started to realize the heavy toll the pandemic is taking even among the most prominent actors of the third sector.
 With 1450 staff and 700 partner organizations affected, repercussions extend way beyond a single administration.
 Even with the United Nations announcing a USD 6.7 billion appeal to update the original (still half-funded) USD 2 billion plan for humanitarian aid launched in March, estimates predict that COVID-19’s socio-economic repercussions could tally up to USD 90 billion.

-In fact, a survey conducted on 124 NGOs by the International Geneva Welcome Center (CAGI) in collaborations with the local UN Office (ONUG), shows that 98% of the interviewed organizations were impacted by the pandemic and 79% had to reduce their activity.
-Even if 54% estimate a light impact, in a webinar hosted by the Geneva Press Club, the Secretary General of Terre des Hommes Suisse, Mr. Christophe Roduit, and the General Director of Médecins Sans Frontières (MSF) Suisse, Ms. Liesbeth Aelbrecht, highlight their concern for the years to come.
+In fact, a survey conducted on 124 NGOs by the International Geneva Welcome Center (CAGI) in collaboration with the local UN Office (ONUG), shows that 98% of the interviewed organizations were impacted by the pandemic and 79% had to reduce their activity.
+Even though 54% estimate this impact as moderate, as suggested in a webinar hosted by the Geneva Press Club, the Secretary General of Terre des Hommes Suisse, Mr. Christophe Roduit, and the General Director of Médecins Sans Frontières (MSF) Suisse, Ms. Liesbeth Aelbrecht, express their concerns for the years to come.

 Is it really all that grim or are there solutions and hopes civil society can hold on to?